Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Sometimes it was good to drop a little hint about what the future might hold, and if Walsh was perfectly honest with himself, it was maybe a teensy bit manipulative.
 But to be fair, it did at least have the advantage of being the likely truth…even if he would need to suggest it to his chain of command and encourage the correct outcome.

 Julian took the bait and pondered that possibility, which seemed to take a little worry off his mind.
 “That’d be…nice.
-Still, we’d need to do all sorts of prep, I gotta worry about---”
+Still, we’d need to do all sorts of prep, I gotta worry about - ”

 More distraction.

 “Nah, one step at a time, bro.
-First, we make Yan’s stew---”
+First, we make Yan’s stew - ”

 “Heh.
 Yan can cook.”